 3. Analyzing the Anti-Theft System

-Normally, a faulty door switch would trigger the alarm and also show a "Door Open" warning on the dashboard.
-In this case, no warning ever appeared, allowing us to rule out the doors and rear hatch.
+Normally, a faulty door switch would trigger the alarm AND a dashboard light.
+Since no "Door Open" light appeared during the random alarms, we ruled out all four doors and the rear hatch.

 4. Final Diagnosis and Solution

-This led us to a component that is part of the security circuit but typically does not trigger a dashboard warning light: the Hood (Bonnet) Latch Security Switch.
+This led us to the Hood (Bonnet) Latch Security Switch.
+This switch is part of the security circuit but typically does not trigger a dashboard light.
+Over time, it can wear out and send false "open" signals to the alarm module.

 Confirming the Fault